A-Z Kitchenware List: Cooking Tools and Utensils from Around the World

 Microwave-safe cookware with a tab handle for easy grabbing.
 Grabits were among the first cookware designed for microwave use.

-Grabits are usually made of microwaveable material like pyroceram, and they can be covered with a plastic or Pyrex glass lid.
+Usually made of microwaveable material like pyroceram, they can be covered with a plastic or Pyrex glass lid.

 The tab handle is supposed to remain cool after microwaving to allow easy handling of the dish.